EikeDehling/spark-log-analysis/readme.md

 ## Spark solution

 So how does the spark solution look like?
 In the simple example below, the log files are in a tab-separated format and we want to count the number of times a certain action (the third field of each row) occurs.
 Then we output the top 10 most frequent actions.
-The full example code is on github.com/....
-See below for a summary:
+The full example code is [here](https://github.com/EikeDehling/spark-log-analysis/blob/master/top-urls.py).

 ```
 	actions_counts = sc \